• Skip to primary navigation

 • About

-overhead view of ratatouille in a white bowl
+Overhead view of the finished ratatouille recipe served in a white bowl.

 Originating in the South of France, ratatouille is made with yellow squash, zucchini, eggplant, red or green bell peppers, sweet onions, garlic cloves, and either fresh tomatoes or crushed tomatoes.
 Seasoned with salt, black pepper, red pepper flakes, fresh basil, and oregano.
 Not only is it a great way to use summer’s bounty of fresh produce, it’s amazingly delicious!